msyk/FMDataAPI/README.md

 - 2019-09-12: [Ver.19]
     Add the duplicate() method to the FileMakerLayout class.
 Thanks to schube.
 - 2019-09-16: [Ver.20]
-    The default values  of limit and range parameters are changed to 0 and both just applied for over 0 values.
+    The default values  of limit and range parameters changed to 0 and both just applied for over 0 values.
 Thanks to schube.
 - 2019-09-16: [Ver.21]
     Bug fix about the field referencing of a related field without any portals.
 Thanks to frankeg.
+    Checked on the FileMaker Server 19.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class
-The setAPIVersion method is added.
-This is for future update of FileMaker Data API.
+The setAPIVersion method added.
+This is for a future update of FileMaker Data API.
-As far as FMDataAPI Ver.8 goes, This isn't requred.
+As far as FMDataAPI Ver.8 goes, This isn't required.
 - public function __construct($solution, $user, $password, $host = NULL, $port = NULL, $protocol = NULL, [New]$fmDataSource = null)
 - [New]public function setAPIVersion($vNum)